-Paula is a proud Mexican Chef who has lived in Toronto for the last 15 years.
+Paula is a proud Mexican Chef who has lived in Toronto for more than 15 years.
 Her impressive career started in Mexico City where she attended CESSA (Instituto Culinario de America Latina) immediately after graduating she became part of Las Mañanitas Garden Hotel & Catering by Relais & Chateaux in Cuernavaca.

 She also worked in the United States in different catering companies including Truffles at The Belvedere Catering in Baltimore, Maryland.
 She owns Paula Zavala Eventos in Mexico City and founded Paula Zavala Chef Co. after relocating into Canada where she has been melting pre-hispanic traditions with contemporary flavors.

 Sharing my passion for food